-- You need to make sure that these planning pieces fit together - Most importantly, the business plan for the company provides the overview of what the current status is and where the company is headed over the period of the next four quarters refreshed every quarter to look out for the current and the following quarter.
+Most importantly, the business plan for the company provides an overview of what the current status is and where the company is headed over the period of the next four quarters refreshed every quarter to look out for the current and the following quarter.
 Since this is a consistently updated document, quarterly sales plans and consistent quarterly performance reviews are mandatory to get full buy-in from all the salespeople, management and from Marketing and Customer Success.
-Remember, this is a team effort, and the Sales department does not stand by itself. - Next in line is the company's Marketing plan since it will set in place the market opportunities, the prospective customer needs, the ever-present competition, the future product and service requirements and an outline of the primary marketing tactics and accompanying budgets which will be required.
-Most importantly, the quarterly Marketing action plan provides the lead gen plans, timetables and coordinated SLAs between Sales and Marketing.
+Remember, this is a team effort, and the Sales department cannot stand by itself.

+Next in line is the company's Marketing plan, which actually sets the pace for everything in the overall business plan and in the Sales plan since it sets in place the market opportunities, the prospective customer needs, the ever-present competition, the future product and service requirements and an outline of the primary marketing tactics and accompanying budgets which will be required for that period of time.
+Most importantly, the quarterly Marketing action plan provides the lead gen plans, timetables and coordinated SLAs (Sales Lead Agreements) between Sales and Marketing.

 All of which brings me to why we wrote this guide.
 Is the guide perfect?
-It's getting there, but not yet, plus it is also being heavily revised now given selling and marketing in the resurgent Covid world of 2022.
-My expectation is that we will go through another major revision in July 2022.
-Even our awardwinning 20 year old ebook, "Writing the Winning Business Plan", with tens of thousands of downloads and used repeatedly at MIT, underwent three major revisions between February 2020 and December 2021.
+My expectation is that we will go through another major revision in July.
+Even our award-winning 20 year old ebook, "Writing the Winning Business Plan", with tens of thousands of downloads and used repeatedly at MIT, underwent major revisions mid-year between February 2020 and July 2023.

-In this edition of "Writing the Winning Sales Plan", our intent is to provide you with a guide, perhaps an outline and maybe a template or three, but the real intent is to get you to think, to bring together your sales team and the salespeople from other teams and work through the process of planning out your primary tactics for at least these remaining months of 2022.
-Sometime during Q3, we will know enough to be able to take a longer view into 2023.
-Right now, step forward and fill in the details of all your tactics, your quarterly activities and the required operational technology and tool support details that you will need to reach your quota plan this year.
+In this edition of "Writing the Winning Sales Plan", our intent is to provide you with a guide, perhaps an outline and maybe a template or three, but the real intent is to get you to think, to bring together your sales team and the salespeople from other teams and work through the process of planning out your primary tactics for at least these twelve months of 2024.
+Sometime during Q3, we will know enough to be able to take a longer view into 2025.
+Right now, step up, put your hard hat on and fill in the details of all your tactics, your quarterly activities and the required operational technology and tool support details that you will need to surpass your quota plan this year.
 Therefore, if you find that all of the levels of plans identified here are too complex or simply too many, then eliminate what you don't need and just focus on two sets of plans:

-- your overall quarter-by-quarter sales plan for the year in terms of your objectives - your individual quarterly Key Account Plans for your salespeople
+- 1. Your overall quarter-by-quarter sales plan for the year in terms of your objectives. - 2.
+Your individual quarterly Key Account Plans for your salespeople.